Skip to Main Content

 Request Physical Reserves

 Printed request forms are available at the Circulation/Reserve Desk.
-All forms should be completed as fully and accurately as possible to ensure that reserve materials will be easily accessible to your students.
+All forms should be completed as fully and accurately as possible to ensure that course reserve materials will be easily accessible to your students.

-Reserve materials are listed in the Course Reserve Catalog where they are searchable by Title, Instructor's Last Name and Course Number.
+Course Reserve materials are listed in the Course Reserve Catalog where they are searchable by Title, Instructor's Last Name and Course Number.

 Return of Physical Course Reserves

-For semester-only reserves: at the end of the semester, if instructors have not picked up their items, the library will mail the items back to the instructor's department address.
+For semester-only reserves: At the end of the semester, if instructors have not picked up their items, the library will mail the items back to the instructor's department address.

-Digitization of print materials
+Digitization of Print Materials

 For Requests: Use the Digitization Request form